wp-plugins/download-manager/readme.txt

 = Features =
 *	Custom post type and taxonomy
 *       Drag and Drop File Upload
+*	Google Drive support to store your files in Google drive
 *	Control who can access to download
 *       Download Speed Control
 *	Password protection